The Ditters Story

 Ditters was 100 years old in 2018.
 Today, we are known and loved in Adelaide by many South Australians, including those who have moved interstate and abroad.
-At the grand old age of 100, Ditters is still family owned and clings dearly to its founding values of quality, originality and impeccable presentation.
+At the grand old age of 100, Ditters is still a South Australian, family-owned business and clings to its founding values of quality, originality and impeccable presentation.
 Here's to the next century; we welcome you to join us as we venture on!

 "South Australian Business: A State of Growth", Advertiser Enterprises, a division of Advertiser Newspapers Pty Ltd, p109–111, 2007; "Ditter, Otto Kurt (1889–1967)", Kerrie Round